kenahoo/RHadoop-Wiki/rmr.md

 This R package allows an R programmer to perform statistical analysis via MapReduce on a Hadoop cluster.

 ## Prerequisites and installation
 * A Hadoop cluster, CDH3 and higher or Apache 1.0.2 and higher but limited to mr1, not mr2.
 For more details on Hadoop compatibility see see [[Which Hadoop for rmr]] and [Compatibility](https://github.com/RevolutionAnalytics/rmr2/blob/master/docs/compatibility.md).
+For configuration suggestions see [[Memory management in rmr2]].
 * R installed on each node of the cluster (developed and tested on R 2.14.1).
 Revolution R Community 4.3 or 5.0 can be used, if you upgrade to RJSONIO 0.95 (which must be downloaded from CRAN, as it is not available in the REVO 2.12 repository) and create a symbolic link from /usr/bin/Revoscript to /usr/bin/Rscript.
 See [Compatibility](https://github.com/RevolutionAnalytics/rmr2/blob/master/docs/compatibility.md)
 * Install the required R packages on each node.
 Check the [DESCRIPTION file](https://github.com/RevolutionAnalytics/rmr2/blob/master/pkg/DESCRIPTION), `Depends:` line, for the most up to date list of dependencies.
 The suggested `quickcheck` is needed only for testing and a link to it can be found on [its repo](https://github.com/RevolutionAnalytics/quickcheck).
 * rmr2 itself needs to be installed on each node.